William Douglas, 7th Earl of Morton: Life

 He was the son of Robert Douglas, Master of Morton, and Jean Lyon, daughter of John Lyon, 8th Lord Glamis.

-There was a rumour in the summer of 1602 that he, the "young Earl of Morton", would marry Elizabeth Stewart, the eldest daughter of the exiled Francis Stewart, 5th Earl of Bothwell, who was described as "a very gallanr lady".
+There was a rumour in the summer of 1602 that he, the "young Earl of Morton", would marry Elizabeth Stewart, the eldest daughter of the exiled Francis Stewart, 5th Earl of Bothwell, who was described as "a very gallant lady".

 In May 1617 he was travelling in France, and met up in Bourges with Henry Erskine, the son of the Earl of Mar and his French-born second-wife Marie Stewart.
 One of their companions fell sick, and Morton asked if the doctors had bezoar stones, and they scorned him for believing in such things.
 Morton left Bourges for Lyon with the Earl of Angus, and was thinking of visiting the court of the Elector Palatine.

 Morton himself became ill at Paris of a "dangerous" and "irrecoverable and deadly disease."
 King James wrote to the Earl of Mar from Theobalds on 26 March 1618 asking him take measures to protect Morton's son's inheritance.
 However, Morton recovered.

-Morrton offended decorum at court at the time of the death of James VI and I. In April 1625, when the body of the king was bought from Theobalds, it was noticed that the Earls of Morton and Roxburghe were not in attendance, but had gone to be "merry" at More Park with Lucy Russell, Countess of Bedford.
+Morton offended decorum at court at the time of the death of James VI and I. In April 1625, when the body of the king was bought from Theobalds, it was noticed that the Earls of Morton and Roxburghe were not in attendance, but had gone to be "merry" at More Park with Lucy Russell, Countess of Bedford.

 Morton was Treasurer of Scotland from 1630 to 1636.
 He extended his home at Aberdour Castle in Fife, with a Renaissance-style east wing, with a long gallery overlooking a formal terraced garden.

 On the outbreak of the Wars of the Three Kingdoms in 1642, he provided £100,000 for the Royalist cause by selling his Dalkeith estates to the Earl of Buccleuch.